 INTERNAL MARTIAL ARTS, Neuroscience & Dance: A New Language of Movement

-In 2027, artistic director Dorit Weintal will travel to The Shaolin Wugulun Kung Fu Academy, the birthplace of (Wu) Gulun Kung Fu, to study directly with the masters.
+In 2027, artistic director Dorit Weintal will travel to The Shaolin Wugulun Kung Fu Academy, the birthplace of (Wu) Gulun Kung Fu, an ancient movement practice from the Shaolin temple in China, to study directly with the masters, led by Shifu Wu Nanfang.
 This training will form the foundation of two connected pathways:

-2. Artistic Innovation in Contemporary Dance
+Artistic Innovation in Contemporary Dance

-At the same time, the basics of Wu Gulun will serve as inspiration for our new performance BOMEN EN WIJ (2026–27), a duet between dancer and neuroscientist.
+The basics of Wu Gulun will serve as inspiration for our new performance BOMEN EN WIJ (2026–27), a duet between dancer and neuroscientist.
 Performed in theatres and outdoor locations across the Netherlands, the work explores how the body transforms when guided by trees, breath, and brain activity.
 It asks: what happens when choreography emerges not from control, but from listening—to nature, to the body, to the environment?

 Through this dual focus, Faido Dance Company seeks to create a new language of movement—one that bridges tradition and innovation, art and science, the individual and the environment.